 From what CNN says, bringing your dog to the office can significantly reduce stress.
 Seriously, you say?
 Apparently so.

-Particularly in high-stress jobs, like advertising, architecture and other professions such as dentistry where the hours are long and the tension is high, office dogs can bring a bit of relief and have a calming affect on team members.
-Before moving forward i just want to ask you to make sure to check these ultimate gold teeth reviews that or friends put it out for y’all.
+Particularly in high-stress jobs, like advertising, architecture and other professions such as dentistry where the hours are long and the tension is high, office dogs can bring a bit of relief and have a calming affect on team members. .
+I remember being at my dentist before getting my mold impression for my removable gold teeth and felt super relieved to have the office dog by my side as my dentist assisted me with my mold kit.
+Eventually, this lead to a perfectly fitted set of gold grillz thanks to my reduced anxiety at the dental office.

 They can also be used as marketing tools as an effective communications tool when things are getting tense or tough, or they can simply offer a means of connection between you and your client/customer.
 This is, of course, if they like dogs.
 If not, simply offer your office dog another space to hang out in during your meeting and let him/her keep another team member happy.